geoschem/integrated_methane_inversion/docs/source/getting-started/minimizing-cost-tips.rst

 70-90% reduction in price compared to on-demand instances.

-However, this reduced pricing comes with the understanding that AWS can take back this extra capacity at any time, so your instance may be interrupted (with a 2 minute warning).
+However, this reduced pricing comes with the understanding that AWS can take back this extra capacity at any time, so your instance may be interrupted (with a 2 minute warning), causing the IMI to crash.
 Interruptions are generally rare (~5% of instances get interrupted) and once interupted your instance will be either Stopped or Terminated depending on the EC2 configuration.

 We recommend using spot instances for inversions that take hours (not days) as it can greatly reduce your EC2 costs.
 For information on how to launch a spot instance see `Create a Spot Instance Request <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-requests.html#create-spot-instance-request-console-procedure>`_.
-For more information on how to avoid and handle interruptions checko out this post on `Best Practices <https://aws.amazon.com/blogs/compute/best-practices-for-handling-ec2-spot-instance-interruptions/>`_.
+For more information on how to avoid and handle interruptions check out this post on `Best Practices <https://aws.amazon.com/blogs/compute/best-practices-for-handling-ec2-spot-instance-interruptions/>`_.